SPUR-TECH/Any-And-All/README.md

 I've designed the site with a purple and black gradient to add style with a beautiful eye catching blue accents to draw attention and really stand out.
 The Logo will take the user back to the home page.
-I've also added the Home link along sides the All products, Clothing, Homeware and Special offers Categories in the nav links to make it simple for all levels of user's
+I've also added the Home link along side the All products, Clothing, Homeware and Special offers Categories in the nav links to make it simple for all levels of user's
 It has a search bar for searching anything on the site quickly using keywords.
 The My accounts link will drop down to show:
 - The user who is currently logged in.